Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

 Small by design.
 Personal attention, unhurried pace, a landscape that feels like yours alone.

-No middlemen.
 Your questions answered by the people who live here.
 Best rates, always.

 Seventeen chalets tucked into the hillside.
 No neighbours.
 No noise.
 Just you and the oldest rock on Earth.